 - Long-term use of Percocet can result in numerous psychological and physiological issues, including addiction, multiple organ failure, and death

 If you or a loved one struggle with Percocet addiction, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative.
 Learn how addiction treatment can put you or your loved one on the path to a healthier future, call today.

 National Institute of Health.
 “Pain Management.”
 June 30, 2018.
 Accessed July 22, 2019.